Nexmo/nexmo-developer/_tutorials/en/client-sdk/ios-in-app-messaging-chat/conversation-ui.md

 # The Conversation UI

-The `ConversationViewController` is responsible for displaying all conversation elements and some elements are already included as part of the starter project:
+The `ConversationViewController` is responsible for displaying the conversation:

 ![Conversation UI](/assets/images/client-sdk/ios-messaging/conversation-ui.png)